MicrosoftDocs/azure-stack-docs/azure-stack/user/event-hubs-quickstart-cluster-portal.md

    - **Subscription**: Select the subscription in which you want to create the cluster.
    - **Resource group**: Create/Select the resource group in which you want to create the cluster.
    - **Location**: You can leave the defaulted current location, or change to another.
-   - **Cluster Capacity**: For this quickstart leave the default of 1 CU.
+   - **Cluster Capacity**: For this quickstart, leave the default of 1 CU.
       [!INCLUDE [event-hubs-scale](../includes/event-hubs-scale.md)]
    - Select the **Next: Tags >** button at the bottom of the page to continue.
 You may have to wait for the system to fully provision resources.